Ancient parish and village with picturesque period houses, busy pub/hotel and England’s oldest oak tree.

-The picturesque houses set within tree lined lanes provide a quintessential English charm that is attractive to those seeking a peaceful retreat from the hustle and bustle of modern life.
+Hertingfordbury has picturesque houses that are set within tree-lined lanes which provides a quintessential English charm that is attractive to those seeking a peaceful retreat from the hustle and bustle of modern life.

 At the heart of this idyllic haven is the Church of St. Marys, a church has stood on this spot from as early as the 13th Century and the parish includes the wonderfully quaint hamlets of the ‘5 Greens’ these consist of Birch Green, Cole Green, East End Green, Letty Green and Staines Green